trozware/accordion_table/README.md

 Both the row types are active becasue the content of each is enclosed in a Button.
 The DepartmentTableRowView toggles the accordion display.
 The PersonTableRowView toggles a `hasSignedIn` flag which will display a person icon if true.

+I have not added a single animation command to this, it is all just standard animations.

 ---